pd-fkie/exim-fuzzer/blog-post.md

 With our fuzzer, we got around \~1200 exec/s pro core and were able to utilize multicore-fuzzing with linear scaling (!), which came as a surprise to us since our targets were very syscall-heavy.
 Overall we got hundreds of lines more coverage and found multiple bugs in already heavily fuzzed code.

-The key lesson we learned is that if you want to find bugs, don't just rely on off-the-shelf fuzzers.
-Fuzzing solutions that can give you an edge are not as far away as you might think.
-Investing even a little bit of effort, like we did, can give you a big payoff.
+The lesson we learned is that if we want to find bugs, we can't just rely on off-the-shelf fuzzers.
+A fuzzing solution that gave us an edge was not as far away as we thought.
+Even with a little bit of effort we got substantial performance increases.

 If you'd like to check out our fuzzer, you can find it [here](https://github.com/pd-fkie/exim-fuzzer) on Github.